vuongducphuong/documentation/content/applications/finance/accounting/bank/foreign_currency.rst

    :alt: How to set a bill currency.

 .. note::
    Note that you can pay a foreign bill with another currency.
-In that case, Odoo automatically converts between the two currencies.
+In that case, Leansoft automatically converts between the two currencies.

 Unrealized Currency Gains/Losses Report